 This description is generally sound, but its focus on the controllable, accessible and monitorable nature of technologies arguably misses a key component of smart objects, that is, responsiveness.
 Finding and Taylor also use the term ‘integrated’ – here it is suggested ‘embedded’ is more accurate.
 An alternative, brief (and admittedly tentative) definition of a smart home is suggested: residential houses (homes) that utilise technologies embedded into the physical structure, where such technologies are able to perform tasks (i) automatically; (ii) remotely; and (iii) responsively.
 It is worth examining this further.

 The first point is that the focus of this definition, and this chapter, is on residential homes.
 The distinction is thus between smart homes and smart buildings, a division deliberately chosen to enable focused analysis of the concept or status of ‘home’.
 The second point is that the relevant technologies are ‘embedded’ into the physical structure.
-This issue of attachment seems resolvable through the fixtures’ doctrine.
+This issue of attachment seems resolvable through the fixtures doctrine.
 However, that doctrine is arguably only viable in an analogue context.
 The third point is the capacity of smart homes to perform tasks automatically, remotely, and responsively, the latter capacity being central.
 Without the capacity to act responsively, there is no true smart object or smart home.
 It is the ability to respond to changes in the environment (understood in a broad sense, thus including actions by humans and other objects) which distinguishes a smart object from something that is merely acting automatically or remotely.
 Conversely, automatic and remote performativity are not core to the notion of a smart home, but they remain of substantial importance.
 Should either be absent it would be difficult if not impossible to consider the home as ‘smart’.
 This third point is related to the first point, in that it impacts on what it means to have a smart home.

 This chapter addresses a gap in the literature.
 Finding and Taylor’s brief outline is one of only a very small number of legal articles dealing with the notion of a smart home.
 A search (21 July 2020) for ‘smart home’ on Westlaw revealed around 22 results, of which short practitioner commentaries dominate.
 The sole substantive work appears to be Basarudin, Yeon and Yusoff’s 2018 article ‘Regulating smart home technology devices under Malaysian legal framework’, offering a useful overview of the nature of smart technology in the home, outlining the possible protection from Malaysian (and briefly, English) consumer law for defects, as well as privacy and security issues.
 They did not however deal with the issues discussed herein.
 Searching ‘smart home’ on SSRN (limited to the Law network) and HeinOnline also failed to reveal anything related to the current topic, with most articles focusing on privacy and security issues.
 This chapter illustrates the dangers of an uncritical application of the fixtures’ doctrine, and the status of home, in light of the problematic relationships between different rights holders of real, personal, and intangible property.